untoxa/hUGEBuild/readme.md

 hUGEBuild is a refactoring of an original driver for hUGEReacker - music module tracker for game boy.
 The tracker itself may be found in the "releases" of this repo.

-This new driver has several advantages:
+This refactored driver has several advantages:
 1. it is modular - the driver is separated from the player and from the music data.
 2. build scripts use enhanced converter utility that allows to converting RGBDS objects created by RGBDS assembler into SDAS objects, that might be linked with your own GBDK-powered project.